jlinoff/mpinstall/README.md

 # mpinstall
-Macports installer that automaticaly determines the latest version and adjusts if port 873 is blocked.
+Macports installer that automatically determines the latest version and adjusts if port 873 is blocked.

 ## Overview
 This tool installs the macports package management infrastructure in a